TOP Famous Companies with Arrow Logos

 Sukhoi Logo

 Sukhoi, which appeared in Russia in 1934, has since established itself as a leading aircraft manufacturer.
 The company’s corporate identity is reminiscent of some design solutions often used by automobile brands.
 The bright blue color of the logo is not accidental.
-Blue is often associated with reliability and dependability, which is very important for an aircraft manufacturer.
+Blue is often associated with reliability and dependability, qualities important to an aircraft manufacturer.

-Next to this word mark is a remarkable emblem: an arrow surrounded by a circle, reminiscent of a classic compass.
-This illustration not only emphasizes the importance of navigation in aviation but also focuses attention on landmarks of primary importance in this industry.
+A remarkable emblem next to this word mark: an arrow surrounded by a circle, reminiscent of a classic compass.
+This illustration emphasizes the importance of navigation in aviation and highlights the key landmarks in this industry.
 The arrow pointing skyward subtly conveys the brand’s ongoing commitment to research and innovation in the vastness of the sky.
 This design choice reflects Sukhoi’s commitment to pushing the boundaries of aviation and breaking new ground.

 Tangerine